bibaswan-bhawal/tutorials/community/host-distributed-surrealdb-on-aws.md

 ![diagram showing public route table](../assets/community/surrealdb-on-aws/diagram_2.png 'How I set up my public route table')

-- Your private subnet should only have access to your local network.
+- Your private subnets should only have access to your local network.
+(This is one example but all of them should look like this)

 ![diagram showing private route table](../assets/community/surrealdb-on-aws/diagram_3.png 'How I set up my private subnet route table')